public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 Historical file version metadata and data will remain available until their governing history policy is no longer satisified.
 Therefore, when in doubt, you can consult the history policy in force for the file to determine whether or not its data may have been eradicated.

-- The file identifier.ITPV.getValue()
+id - The file identifier.ITPV.getValue() returns null give the

 timestamp at which a file version was deleted.
 Tuples

-where the ITPV.getValue()
+where the ITPV.getValue() returns non-null

 give the timestamp at which a file version was created.#readMetadata(String, long), to read the file version metadata based

-on a timestamp.
+on a timestamp.,

 #inputStream(String, int, long), to read the file data as of a